 In New Hampshire, as I’ve learned since moving here 15 years ago, March unfolds as a different story.
 Here, what we Alaskans called break-up season is known as mud season.
 I look forward to the purple crocuses popping up out of the snow — or, in some years, from underneath brittle leaves — just as I complete another year around the sun.

-Now that I’m raising New Hampshire-born children, I’m trying to instill my love of the outdoors in them edu— including an affinity for all things maple.
+Now that I’m raising New Hampshire-born children, I’m trying to instill my love of the outdoors in them — including an affinity for all things maple.
 Each year, our family drives into the countryside to visit a friend’s sugarhouse.
 We eat our weight in maple cotton candy and experiment with pulling maple candy from fresh snow.
-We’ve also taken a very muddy tractor ride to the Maple Museum
+We’ve also taken a very muddy tractor ride to the Maple Museum at The Rocks in Bethlehem.

 This year, we’re planning to spend the spring closer to home to protect ourselves from the coronavirus and help save the lives of those we don’t know, too.
 My 4½-year-old twins aren’t old enough to understand what’s going on or why their childcare center is closed.
 With the world in upheaval, I’ve already come to find that children light the way.